StrangeBeeCorp/docs/docs/thehive/configuration/akka.md

 Akka plays a crucial role in enabling multiple nodes of TheHive to communicate with each other seamlessly, thereby enhancing the overall user experience.

-This topic provides instructions for configuring Akka in your environment.

 !!! note "Version compatibility"
     This documentation applies to TheHive versions earlier than 5.4.
 For version 5.4 and later, refer to the [Pekko Configuration](./pekko.md) topic.